 CrownQuest entered into an administrative support agreement with CrownRock, L.P. at the time of CrownRock’s formation in 2007.
 Substantially all of the time of CrownQuest’s employees is allocated to the operation of CrownRock’s properties and the provision of general and administrative services to CrownRock.
-In addition, CrownQuest operates approximately 98% of CrownRock’s total net wells, and the wells CrownQuest operated for CrownRock provided approximately 99% of CrownRock’s average daily production for the year ended December 31, 2015.
+In addition, CrownQuest operates approximately 98% of CrownRock’s total net wells, and the wells CrownQuest operated for CrownRock provided approximately 99% of CrownRock’s average daily production for the year ended December 31, 2017.

-CrownRock, L.P. is an independent oil and natural gas company engaged in the acquisition, development, exploitation and exploration of oil and natural gas properties.
+CrownRock, L.P. is an independent oil and natural gas company engaged in the acquisition, development and exploration of oil and natural gas properties.
 Our assets are located in Texas, New Mexico and Utah, and our operations are primarily focused on the development of our core Permian Basin assets.
 We were organized as a limited partnership in February 2007 by affiliates of our management team and Lime Rock Partners IV, L.P., a private equity fund focused on the oil and gas industry.

-CrownRock’s core properties, and therefore the properties which CrownQuest operates, consist of approximately 103,000 net acres in what we consider to be some of the best acreage in the Permian Basin of West Texas, specifically, the Northern Midland Basin.
-This is where we intend to focus primarily on drilling horizontal targets on multiple benches.
+CrownRock’s core properties, and therefore the properties which CrownQuest operates, consist of approximately 84,000 net acres in what we consider to be some of the best acreage in the Permian Basin of West Texas, specifically, the Northern Midland Basin.
+This is where we are focusing primarily on drilling horizontal targets on multiple benches.
 The Permian Basin of West Texas is characterized by an extensive production history, predominately oil-focused drilling targets, abundant infrastructure, wells with long reserve lives, and multiple producing horizons.
-The Wolfberry play is a modification and extension of the Spraberry play, while the Wolfcamp Shale utilizes horizontal drilling in the historic Spraberry play, the majority of which is designated in the Spraberry Trend Area Field.
-According to the latest information available from the Energy Information Administration of the U.S. Department of Energy (the “EIA”), the Spraberry Trend Area ranks as the second largest oilfield in the United States by proved reserves and as the fourth largest by estimated oil production.
+The Wolfberry play is a modification and extension of the Spraberry play, while the Wolfcamp and Spraberry shale play utilizes horizontal drilling in the historic Spraberry play, the majority of which is designated in the Spraberry Trend Area Field.
+According to the latest information available from the Energy Information Administration of the U.S. Department of Energy (the “EIA”), the Spraberry Trend Area ranks as the second largest oilfield in the United States by proved reserves and by estimated oil production.
 Based on the returns we have generated through our drilling to date, the number of undrilled locations in our drilling plan, and our observation of the activity and results of other operators in this area, we believe the Midland Basin represents one of the premier oil and natural gas development opportunities in North America.

-We believe, based on our analysis of data acquired through our horizontal drilling program during 2015 and 2016 along with the horizontal drilling results achieved by operators offset to our acreage, that multiple benches contained within our acreage may be prospective, which could substantially increase the ultimate hydrocarbon recovery of each surface acre we have leased in the Permian Basin.
+We believe, based on our analysis of data acquired through our horizontal drilling program during 2015, 2016 and 2017 along with the horizontal drilling results achieved by operators offset to our acreage, that multiple benches contained within our acreage may be prospective, which could substantially increase the ultimate hydrocarbon recovery of each surface acre we have leased in the Permian Basin.
 We believe there are a significant number of horizontal locations on our acreage that will allow us to target the Wolfcamp, Spraberry, Pennsylvanian and Clearfork/San Andres formations.

 Although our emphasis is on our horizontal program, we continue to strategically drill vertical wells in order to hold acreage to all recognized productive depths, optimize capital returns in our best areas, and assure the continuation of our horizontal program.
-From October 2007 through September 30, 2016, we have drilled 1,041 gross vertical wells in the Midland Basin.
+From October 2007 through December 31, 2017, we have drilled 1,105 gross vertical wells in the Midland Basin.
 From late 2007 through 2013, we drilled and participated in a large number of Wolfberry tests.
 By the beginning of 2011, we had largely refined our drilling and stimulation process and moved into a larger scale development mode.

 San Juan Basin